drasbeck/macos-thinkpad-t430/README.md

 https://github.com/bibanon/Coreboot-ThinkPads/wiki/xx30-BIOS-Whitelist-Removal

 ## Updates
+A running log of the changes made with each released update.

 ### Updating from Sierra to High Sierra (10.12.6) (Windows edition)
 	- Downloaded full macOS 10.13.6 from App Store